2012 Volvo XC60

 At an overall length of 182.2 inches, the XC60 is sized comparably to the Honda CR-V and Ford Escape, with similar cargo capacity.
 With 9.1 inches of ground clearance, and skid plates that actually protect some of its underpinnings, all-wheel-drive versions of the XC60 offer a bit more legitimate off-road capability than other vehicles in this class.

-This compact has the rugged, adventurous, substantial look buyers might expect in an SUV, but it's also very clearly a Volvo, even without the badges.
+The XC60 has the rugged, adventurous, substantial look buyers might expect in an SUV, but it's also very clearly a Volvo, even without the badges.
 The XC60 bears a close resemblance to its elder and larger stalemate, the XC90.
 The XC60 continues the Volvo design trend away from sharp angles and square corners and toward softer and more rounded lines.
 It's less severe, more relaxed, than the Volvos of yore.
+(Unless you go even further back to when they were rounded.)

 The front end wears a softened version of the trademark trapezoidal grille, with egg crate mesh behind an angular slash emblazoned with the Volvo logo, braced by swoopy headlight housings embedded in swept-back fenders.
 A secondary air intake fills the lower center portion of the bumper, with fog lights tucked into the corners.
 The outlines of the openings, all V-like in overall shape, flow into each other, giving the fascia an of-a-piece look.
 The resulting head-on view is pleasing, while substantial and a little tall.